-Clause 55.02- Clause 55.02-4 Infrastructure objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B4 Development should be connected to reticulated services, including reticulated sewerage, ✓ Standard met drainage, electricity and gas, it available.
+Clause 55.02-4 Infrastru -4 Infrastructure objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B4 Development should be connected to reticulated services, including reticulated sewerage, ✓ Standard met / Standard met drainage, electricity and gas, if available.
 This requirement will be met as there is existing infrastructure to tap into.
 Development should not unreasonably exceed the capacity of utility services and ✓ Standard met Infrastructure, including reticulated services and roads.
 The proposed development can suitably be accommodated into the existing infrastructure.
-In areas where utility services or infrastructure have little or no spare capacity, developments Y Standard met ✓ Standard met should provide for the upgrading of or mitigation of the impact on services or infrastructure.
+In areas where utility services or infrastructure have little or no spare capacity, developments Y Standard met / Standard met should provide for the upgrading of or mitigation of the impact on services or infrastructure.
 The development is located within an urban area with access to existing infrastructure.
-Decision The capacity of the existing infrastructure.
-Salliagino In the absence of reticulated sewerage, the capacity of the development to treat and retain all wastewater in accordance with the SEPP (Waters of Victoria) under the EPA 1970.
+Decision The capacity of the existing infrastructure. galidelines In the absence of reticulated sewerage, the capacity of the development to treat and retain all wastewater in accordance with the SEPP (Waters of Victoria) under the EPA 1970.
 If the drainage system has little or no spare capacity, the capacity of the development to provide for stormwater drainage mitigation or upgrading of the local drainage system.
 Objectives To ensure development is provided with appropriate utility services and infrastructure.
 Objective achieved To ensure development does not unreasonably overload the capacity of utility services and infrastructure.

-Title & Objective Standards Standards Standard Met/Standard Not Met/NA Standard B5 Developments should provide adequate vehicle and pedestrian links that maintain or Standard met / Standard met ermance local accessioniny.
-Dwelling 1 which is located with its frontage to the street has a separate pedestrian link to the street.
+Clause 55.02-5 Integrati -5 Integration with the street objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B5 Developments should provide adequate vehicle and pedestrian links that maintain or Standard met enhance local accessibility.
+Dwelling 1 which has a separate other dwellings have linkage to the dwellings. ✓ Standard met Dwelling 1 which is located with its frontage to the street has a separate pedestrian link to the street.
 The two other dwellings will utilise the common accessway to have linkage to the street.
-Developments should be oriented to front existing and proposed streets. ✓ Standard met The proposal complies as Dwelling 1 is oriented to face the street.
+Developments should be oriented to front existing and proposed streets.
+Standard met The proposal complies as Dwelling 1 is oriented to face the street.
 High fencing in front of dwellings should be avoided if practicable. ✓ Standard met No front fencing is proposed.
-Development next to existing public open space should be laid out to complement the open Y Standard met / Standard met space.
-There is no public space close to the development.
-Decision Any relevant urban design objective, policy or statement set out in this scheme.
-Guidelines The design response.
+Development next to existing public open space should be laid out to complement the open space.
+Standard met There is no public space close to the development.
+Decision Guidelines Any relevant urban design objective, policy or statement set out in this scheme.
+The design response.
 Objective To integrate the layout of development with the street.
 Objective achieved.